edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0021-invoking-functions.md

 |--------|--------
 | 0      | The operation was successful
 | 1      | Parameters were missing, out of range or non-parsable
-| 2      | The Device is DOWN or DISABLED
+| 2      | The Device is DOWN or DISABLED (OperatingState / AdminState)
 | 3      | No such device or function
 | 100+   | Implementation-specific errors, defined for each Device Service

-** The device SDKs will provide an API for the service implementations to implement these operations **
+** Device SDK enhancement **

+The device SDKs will handle the messagebus communcations and parameter marshalling.
+The generic errors defined above may be detected in this SDK code.
+The SDKs will define APIs for the individual device services to implement the function invocations.